Groundbreaking At St Rose Church Celebrates Continued Growth Of Parish

-Approximately 100 people gathered for the ceremony, which was in turns solemn and serious and animated and celebratory.
+Approximately 100 people gathered for the July 13 event, which was in turns solemn and serious and animated and celebratory.

 Calling it "a day of great celebration," Bishop Caggiano rejoiced in the fact that St Rose parishioners will soon have "a much larger, more welcoming and inviting space to worship and gather."